abenkhadra/llvm-pass-tutorial/README.md

     The `--build` option is a portable why to tell cmake to invoke the underlying build tool (make, ninja, xcodebuild, msbuild, etc.)

-5. Building require a while.
+5. Building takes some time to finish.
 After that you can install LLVM in its default directory which is `/usr/local`
     ```bash
     $ cmake --build . --target install
     ```